udacity/frontend-nanodegree-resume/README.md

   * First off, you’ll be using jQuery’s `selector.append()` and `selector.prepend()` functions to modify index.html. `selector.append()` makes an element appear at the end of a selected section. `selector.prepend()` makes an element appear at the beginning of a selected section.
     * Pay close attention to the ids of the `<div>`s in index.html and the HTML snippets in helper.js.
 They’ll be very useful as jQuery selectors for `selector.append()` and `selector.prepend()`
   * You’ll also be using the JavaScript method `string.replace(old, new)` to swap out all the placeholder text (e.g. `%data%`) for data from your resume JSON objects.
-  * Here’s an example of some code that would add the location of one your companies to the page:
+  * Here’s an example of some code that would add the location of one of your companies to the page:
     * `var formattedLocation = HTMLworkLocation.replace("%data%", work.jobs[job].location);`
     * `$(".work-entry:last").append(formattedLocation);`
   * Use the mockup at the page of this document as a guide for the order in which you should append elements to the page.